TBD54566975/tbdex-pfi-exemplar/README.md

 npm run server
 ```

+> [!NOTE]
->💡 The server prints out the DID for the server after it starts, take a copy
+> The server prints out the DID for the server after it starts, take a copy
->of this for the next step.
+> of this for the next step.

 ### Step 7: Run a tbDEX exchange
 Run a tbDEX transaction (or exchange):